-My family has attended CMA Fest in Nashville, Tennessee for 7 years.
+My family has attended CMA Fest in Nashville, Tennessee for seven years.
 I wanted to publish this article so that others will know what to expect and can take advantage of everything that CMA Fest has to offer.

 What Is CMA Fest?

 The CMA Music Festival is a 4-day summer event in Nashville, Tennessee that offers day and night entertainment for all things relevant in the country music world.
 Hundreds of artists perform live at venues across downtown and some may even be around for meet and greets, autograph sessions, and photo opportunities.
-More than a hundred thousand country music fans roam the streets of Nashville during CMA Fest to lap up as many activities as possible.
+More than 100,000 country music fans roam the streets of Nashville during CMA Fest to lap up as many activities as possible.